ChoySL/General_Simulation_System_8_2_2025/README.md

 The build target of the executable is bacis_setup.exe

 PLEASE!!!!!
-run the code shown on your terminal in your G4 terminal
+run the code shown on your terminal in your G4 terminal(NO NEED) Everything will be run automatically

 You can change everything needed for simulation and control the entire simulation  in the UDInCodeControllingSurface

 The other thing you need to be a aware of the line 78 in the DataCollection as the current config will allow you to get all info from the lower plate

-Author: Choy Sheung Lam(8/2/2025)
+Author: Choy Sheung Lam(8/2/2025),Fung Kin Yip